-where $\vv$ is the numerical approximation, $\vF(t)$ and $\vf$ are the projections of $F(x,t)$ and $f(x)$ onto the grid respectively.
-It is assumed the non-homogeneous term is smooth enough.
-Since it does not affect on stability, as can be shown using Duhamel's principle, the analysis is done for the homogeneous problem.\\
+where $\vv$ approximates the solution of \eqref{2.05} and $\vF(t)$ and $\vf$ are the projections of $F(x,t)$ and $f(x)$ onto the grid, respectively.
+We assume that the non-homogeneous term is bounded thus, by Duhamel's principle \cite[Theorem 4.7.2]{gustafsson2013time}, does not affect the stability of the scheme.
+Therefore, the analysis is done for the homogeneous problem only.

-We would like to diagonalize $Q$, but $Q$ is not diagonalizable by discrete Fourier transform.
-Therefore, for the analysis we first split the Fourier spectrum into low and high frequency modes as follows; let $\omega \in \{-N/2,\ldots,N/2\}$ and